Kicksecure/msgcollector/README.md

 terminal.

 For gui support also install package msgcollector-gui.

-Package: msgcollector-gui
-Architecture: all
-Depends: msgcollector, wmctrl, python3-pyqt5, zenity, libnotify-bin | kde-baseapps-bin, mate-notification-daemon, x11-utils,
-${misc:Depends}
-Provides: ${diverted-files}
-Conflicts: ${diverted-files}
-Description: Notification System for X
-# Notification System for X #

-Collects messages by applications using this system and dispatches them in X.

-A metapackage that installs required dependencies for X support.
 ## How to install `msgcollector` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().